Alex Jones (footballer, born 1994): Tamworth

 On 2 November 2021, Jones was announced as a signing for Southern League Premier Division Central side Tamworth.
 Jones made his debut four days later away at Barwell, coming on in as a substitute on the 60th-minute for Michael Taylor; Tamworth won the match 1–0.
 He made a further seven appearances in the 2021–22 campaign.
 Tamworth produced a newsletter on 17 June 2022, which confirmed that Jones was in fact on a contract that would see him remain with the club for the 2022–23 season.

 Jones returned to action for Tamworth after coming on as a 75th-minute substitute for Alex Bradley in a 1–1 draw at home with Ilkeston Town on 6 August 2022.
 On 20 August, he scored his first goal for Tamworth by converting a penalty he had won in an 8–1 victory at Bedford Town.
 He ended the 2022–23 campaign with seven goals from 24 games as Tamworth won promotion as champions of the Premier Division Central.

 After illness and injury disrupted the first half of his 2023–24 season, Jones joined Southern League Premier Division Central club Stourbridge in January 2024 on a month's loan.
 On his debut, he scored the match's only goal to beat Alvechurch in stoppage time.
 He returned to Tamworth, who went on to be crowned as National League North champions.

 Stourbridge

 On 6 June 2024, Jones signed permanently for Stourbridge.
 Not long after signing, he was named the club captain for the upcoming season.
 He scored two goals in 24 games in the 2024–25 campaign.

-Style of play

-Jones has excellent finishing skills and scored his first nine goals for Port Vale from just 19 shots.